Preview.js is now feature complete

 React + Preact + Solid + Svelte + Vue 2 & 3

 First off, Svelte and Preact are now fully supported.
 That makes a total of five supported frameworks.
-It's also easier than ever to implement support for another framework—as long as it's supported by Vite—so if there's another framework in particular that you'd love to see Preview.js support, join the Discord and let me know :)
+It's also easier than ever to implement support for another framework—as long as it's supported by Vite—so if there's another framework in particular that you'd love to see Preview.js support, let me know :)

 In case you're wondering, Astro support is planned, but it's not doable until the Container API is ready.
 I also have a proof-of-concept for Qwik!

 Preview.js is built with a modular architecture.
 Several of these modules can be reused for more than just "previewing components in an IDE".

 For example, you can now generate screenshots of all components and/or Storybook stories in your codebase with just a few lines of code using the new @previewjs/screenshot package.